gerrowadat/log.andvari.net/content/pages/bad-machinery.md

 *   Interrupt SLA or expected response time.
-*   The number of interrupts usually backlogged.
+*   The number of interrupts that are usually backlogged.
 *   The severity of the interrupts.
 *   The frequency of the interrupts.
 *   The number of people available to do a certain kind of interrupt (i.e. some teams require a certain amount of ticket work before being oncall).